statamic/docs/content/collections/docs/yaml.md

     school: Flatside High
 ```

-Look at how pretty that data is.
+Look at how pretty the data is.

 ```.language-php
 $students = [